tharumbun/sandbox/src/data/blog/israel-tel-aviv-beach.md

 description:
    A vibrant coastline with a 14-kilometer stretch of beaches along the Mediterranean Sea
 ---

+During my one week visit to Tel Aviv, I stayed at Herbert Samuel Opera Tel Aviv hotel, which is just opposite to Jerusalem Beach.
-I strolled from Jerusaelem beach to the historic Yaffo.
+Before my departure flight, I had about half a morning to stroll from Jerusaelem beach to the historic Yaffo.

 <img src="https://img.tharum.com/wp-content/uploads/2025/06/61e39a87-63ee-40c6-923c-74b9e35cbb58.jpeg" alt="Tel Aviv beach" loading="lazy" />